sylverieherbert/sylverieherbert.github.io/_pages/about.md

 I am a PhD candidate in the department of Economics, Cornell University, working under the supervision of [Kristoffer Nimark](http://www.kris-nimark.net/), [Chris Huckfeldt](https://huckfeldt.economics.cornell.edu/), [Julieta Caunedo](https://www.julietacaunedo.com/) and [Lars Vilhuber](https://www.ilr.cornell.edu/people/lars-vilhuber).

+**I am available for interviews both in the European Job Market in Rotterdam and in the ASSA Annual Meeting in San Diego.**

 My research interests are in macroeconomics, in particular monetary economics, and in information economics (informational frictions and the formation of expectations).
 I am currently working on Central Bank Communication.